-- 2. Health, major medical, and dental insurance is available for every full-time employee.
-The College will pay the premium for the employee from July 1, 2004 through June 30, 2007.
-The same coverage is available for dependents.
-The College will pay up to one-half (1⁄2) of the premiums associated with dependent coverage, not to exceed a maximum monthly amount of \$830 for the 2004-05 fiscal year, a maximum monthly amount of \$913 for the 2005-06 fiscal year, and a maximum monthly amount of \$1,004 for the 2006-07 fiscal year. - a.
+Health insurance and the annual health screening are available for dependents.
+The College will pay up to one-half $(\frac{1}{2})$ of the premiums associated with dependent coverage.

+- a.
 The College will make information available to each employee identifying the health, major medical, and dental insurance coverage.
 (Web address: www.benadmsys.com) - b.
 The College agrees to conduct periodic employee orientation and education programs related to group insurance costs, benefits, and utilization.
 An insurance committee, with faculty representation, will annually evaluate the program.
 The faculty representative(s) will report to the faculty association.